sep-analytics/analytics-portfolio/nyc-collision-risk-analysis/README.md

 Collision volumes consistently peak in the **early summer months**, with June recording the highest incident volumes in both 2021 and 2022.
 The 2023 peak shifted to March, likely reflecting the impact of partial-year data *(Jan–Mar)*.
-The recurring June pattern suggests a **seasonal behavioural trend** — likely driven by increased road activity, longer daylight hours, and higher pedestrian and cyclist presence during warmer months.
+The recurring June pattern suggests a **seasonal behavioural trend**--likely driven by increased road activity, longer daylight hours, and higher pedestrian and cyclist presence during warmer months.